Downer + Sword GRC

 At Downer, they support customers through the life of their assets – from initial feasibility and design through construction, production and operations and eventual decommissioning.

-Downer’s Rail division has over 100 years’ experience delivering total rail asset solutions for passenger and freight customers and has an extensive national footprint in approximately 20 key rail locations across Australia.
+Downer’s Rail division has over 100 years of experience delivering total rail asset solutions for passenger and freight customers and has an extensive national footprint in approximately 20 key rail locations across Australia.

 With partnerships with the world’s leading technology companies, Downer offers a complete range of rail solutions in rolling stock and infrastructure, helping customers to ensure they get the most out of their investment in rail assets.
 The company has delivered more than 1,150 passenger cars to Australian customers, including 624 Waratah passenger cars to Sydney Trains, Australia’s largest ever rolling stock project.